Koko's Mac II: A Preliminary Report

 At the time of this writing, Koko has not yet used her complete workstation;

-Ron and Penny are hard at work gathering all the images and sounds for the new
+Ron and Penny are hard at work gathering all the images and sounds for the

 workstation software, and the final screen layout is being designed.
-Koko has
+Koko

 only used the stand-alone Mac II for voice selection.
-Even with only two brief
+Even with only two

 sessions totaling less than one hour with the Macintosh, however, significant